 - Can you show me a sample report?
 Because we want our customers to have as much information as we do about a property, we post sample inspection reports on our website.
 Our detailed reports list any defects with the house together with helpful photos and videos.
 In addition, our reports include an interactive Create Request List (CRL) tool, which enables you to create a list of repairs you want for the home; this list can also be shared with your realtor

 - How long will an inspection last?
 Inspections last anywhere from two to four hours.
 The length of the inspection will be determined by the size of the home, its age and condition, the number of systems to be inspected, and the number of electrical and main panels.

 - Will any areas not be included in your report, and what is the condition of those areas?
 In addition to the structural, plumbing, mechanical and electrical systems, we look at the exteriors, the roof system, attics, and fireplaces along with the ventilation and insulation in the home.
 However, in colder weather, outside surfaces such as the patio, deck, roof or driveway cannot be inspected if they are covered with snow or ice.

 We offer residential inspections for single-family and multi-family homes in Brooklyn, the Bronx, Staten Island, and nearby boroughs in New York City.
-For this reason, we follow New York State’s Standards of Practice and Code of Ethics.
-Call Ace Home Inspections if you need a qualified home inspector or a licensed mold assessor near you in New York City.
+We follow the New York State’s Standards of Practice and Code of Ethics.
+Call Ace Home Inspections if you need a local qualified home inspector or a licensed mold assessor.

 NYS Licensed Home Inspector